-Smoothie week recipe #4: a cranberry-orange creamsicle smoothie that’s completely addictive.
-Ever have a creamsicle as a kid?
+Smoothie Week recipe #4: a cranberry-orange creamsicle smoothie that’s completely addictive.
+Ever had a creamsicle as a kid?
 If you were a fan like I was, you are in for a treat with this cranberry-orange creamsicle smoothie that hits the nail on the head in the nostalgia department.

 To complement the orange, I added my favorite nut (almonds) for a nice nutty flavor and cranberries for some tartness.
 Cranberries, native to North America, are farmed on roughly 40,000 acres across the United States and Canada.
 Despite what you might think, cranberries are a healthful “superfood” due to their low-calorie and high nutrient and antioxidant content.
 Falling on the slightly sweet but not overly so scale, this smoothie can add protein to your day morning, noon or night.